StackStorm-Exchange/stackstorm-aws_boto3/README.md

 ```
 pip install awscli
 aws configure
-aws ec2 describe-vpcs --region "us-west-1"
+aws ec2 describe-vpcs --region "eu-west-1"
 ```

+Or you can pass `aws_access_key_id` and `aws_secret_access_key` in as parameters to `assume_role` along with optional MFA parameters.

-Then go ahead and install aws pack. `aws_boto3.boto3action` is ready to use, without additional configurations.
+Then go ahead and install aws pack and then `aws_boto3.boto3action` is ready to use, without additional configurations.

 ```
 st2 run aws.boto3action service="ec2" action_name="describe_vpcs" region="us-west-1"